Publish your data

 - In a repository or data archive

-Depositing your data in a data archive or repository increases the discoverability of your data as well as satisfying funder and journal publisher data policy requirements.
-Re3data.org offers you an overview of data repositories.
-If you want to make your data available for the long term, your data should be made accessible, discoverable and fit for re-use on a stable location which can be cited and for which statistics can be collected.
+Depositing research data in a data archive or repository increases the discoverability of the data as well as satisfying funder and journal publisher data policy requirements.
+Re3data.org offers an overview of data repositories.
+If you want to make research data available for the long term, the data should be made accessible, discoverable and fit for re-use on a stable location which can be cited and for which statistics can be collected.
 TU Delft offers 4TU.ResearchData for doing just that.

 - Via a project, departmental, or personal web site